LennartKeller/datenbanken_app/README.md

 # Project Structure

-The application is composed into two parts: The frontend and the backend.
+The application is composed of two parts: The frontend and the backend.
-    * The backend is locacted in the app folder
+    * The backend is located in the app folder
     * The frontend lies in the src directory

 ## Backend
 * `active_learning`: Contains the active learning components
-* `api`: Contains the definitions of all HTTP-Endpoints
-* `db`: Contains the SQLite-database
 * `models`: Contains the SQL-Alchemy definitions of the database tables
 * `schemes`: Contains some validation schemes
 * `tools`: Contains some helper functions
-* `validation`: Contains a first draft of a data validation pipelin
+* `validation`: Contains the first draft of a data validation pipeline

 ## Frontend

 * `components`: Not used
 * `views`: Contains all views that compose the frontend
 * `backend.js`: Defines all requests to the backend
-* `App.vue`: Entry point fot the frontend application
+* `App.vue`: Entry point of the frontend application